The Hardest Race in the world – I’ve Signed Up for The Marathon Des Sables –

 If you’re British or Irish, then you’ll sign up with MarathonDesSable.co.uk, those guys will meet us all in a London airport, and all transports and accommodation logistics are taken care of from there until we’re back in London a week or so later.
 When we have to worry about running 250km through the desert, that cannot be understated!
-If you’e from another country, your price is slightly cheaper, but you have to organise getting to Morocco and then to the race there yourself.
+If you’re from another country, your price is slightly cheaper, but you have to organise getting to Morocco and then to the race there yourself.

 So once underway Day 1, Day 2, and Day 3 are approximately a marathon each.
 Day 4 is a double marathon or ultra-marathon.
 Day 5 is, in theory, a rest-day, but often your body is so mangled after Days 1,2 & 3 that the double-marathon on Day 4 takes you all day, all through the night and into the following day again until you reach the end of that stage, so whatever time is left is your rest day.
 Then sleep, and Day 6 is the day we (hopefully!) finish, with another marathon on that day for good measure.
-All in all in six days we’ll run over 250km (156 miles) through endless dunes, over rocky jebels, and across white-hot salt plains.
+All in all, in six days we’ll run over 250km (156 miles) through endless dunes, over rocky jebels, and across white-hot salt plains.

+The hardest race in the world isn’t cheap.
 It differs depending on your nationality.
 I hold both Irish and UK passports, so if you hold either of those passports (normally 25% of participants do), then you’ll sign up using the MarthonDesSables.co.uk website.
 These guys have been great, and their website is packed full of useful information about how the whole thing works, and how to get ready for the experience of a lifetime.
 The price is about £4300GBP (this includes direct return charter flights from London Gatwick, coach transfer to and from the desert, race entry and half-board hotel accommodation after the race.
 All meals are provided EXCEPT for the self-sufficient part of the race, and Sunday lunch after the event.).
 CLICK HERE TO SIGN UP!

 If you are neither Irish or British you can go directly to MarathonDesSables.com directly and sort it out from there (3,100 euro), still a great package but without the support and luxury of the Irish & British guys.